-In this blog and upcoming book If Somebody Loses, You Don’t Win: 21 Leadership Essentials I’ll share what I’ve learned leading a congregation through an economic downturn, three strategic plans, competition from a nearby megachurch, and creating a message and mission that resonates in a digital world.
+In this blog and upcoming book Blue Lobsters: 10 Traits That Make Effective Leaders I’ll share what I’ve learned leading a congregation through an economic downturn, three strategic plans, competition from a nearby megachurch, and creating a message and mission that resonates in a digital world.
 1.7 people leave the traditional church for every one person that joins.
 Yet, over the past decade Mayflower Church’s membership has grown 25% and its giving has grown 55%.

 1. People are Down in What They Are Not Up On